Cadasari

 Cadasari is a village and an administrative district (kecamatan) located in the northeast corner of Pandeglang Regency in Banten Province on Java, Indonesia.
-It covers an area of 26.20 km^{2} and had a population of 31,425 at the 2010 Census and 37,114 at the 2020 Census; the official estimate as at mid 2023 was 38,283.
+It covers an area of 26.20 km^{2} and had a population of 31,425 at the 2010 Census and 37,114 at the 2020 Census; the official estimate as of mid-2023 was 38,283.
 The administrative centre is in Cadasari village.

 Communities

 Cadasari District is sub-divided into eleven rural villages (desa), all sharing the postcode 42251.
-These are listed below with their areas and their officially-estimated populations as at mid 2022.
+These are listed below with their areas and their officially-estimated populations as of mid-2022.